apache/jena-site/content/documentation/txn/transactions_api.md

 ## API for Transactions

-This page decribes the basic transaction API in Jena (3.1.0 and later).
+This page describes the basic transaction API in Jena (3.1.0 and later).

 There is also a [higher-level API](txn.html) useful in many situations but sometimes it is necessary to use the basic transaction API described here.